petazeta/youronlineshop/README.md

 ## About

 This is a dynamic web app (Single Page Application) for e-commerce.
-Backend is written in PHP.
+Backend is written in both Php and Nodejs so you can choose your preferred one.
 It uses Mysql database system.

 https://youronlineshop.net